-Section 10.01 of the Charter of Broward County established the Broward Office of the Inspector General (OIG).
-The Charter authorizes the OIG to investigate misconduct, including fraud, corruption, abuse and ethics violations, and gross mismanagement.
-In April 2011, John W. Scott was selected by the independent Selection-Oversight Committee to be the first ever Broward Inspector General.
-The Committee entrusted the Inspector General with the responsibility for establishing the foundation for promoting integrity, accountability, and transparency in government on behalf of the residents of Broward County.
-In December 2018, the Committee unanimously voted to renew Mr. Scott's contract for a third four-year term.
+In November 2010, Broward County voters approved the creation of the Broward Office of the Inspector General (OIG), and Broward County Charter Section 10.01 was established.
+The Charter authorizes the OIG to investigate gross mismanagement and misconduct, including fraud, corruption, abuse, and ethics violations.
+In April 2011, the independent OIG Selection-Oversight Committee chose John W. Scott to be the County's first-ever Inspector General.
+Twelve years later, the Committee unanimously voted to select Carol J. Breece as the current Inspector General, entrusting her with the responsibility for promoting integrity, accountability, and transparency in local government on behalf of the County's 1.9 million residents.

-In order to accomplish our mission, the OIG has successfully recruited a diverse team of highly qualified individuals who bring to the organization a variety of specialties and skill sets.
-These professionals include attorneys, former military, federal, state and local law enforcement officers, state regulatory investigators, auditors, procurement specialists, and administrative specialists.
-Our team holds certifications as fraud examiners, inspector general investigators and criminal justice information system operators.
+In order to accomplish our mission, the OIG has successfully built a diverse team of highly qualified individuals who bring to the organization various specialties and skill sets.
+These professionals include certified public accountants, attorneys including former prosecutors, former law enforcement officers, former state regulatory investigators, procurement specialists, and administrative specialists.
+Our team holds certifications including fraud examiner, financial crimes investigator, inspector general investigator, inspector general auditor, criminal trial lawyer, public accountant, public procurement officer, and criminal justice information system operator.